-- Landing page experience- How closely the keyword is related to the landing page your ad link to.
+- Landing page experience: How closely the keyword is related to the landing page or website your ad links to.

-“A great tool in Google AdWords to help understand how relevant your ads and landing page are to the keywords for which you’re bidding is the Quality Score.
-A good quality score is typically between 7-10”
+“A great tool in Google Ads to help understand how relevant your ads and landing page are to the keywords for which you’re bidding is the Quality Score.
+A good quality score is typically between 7 and 10.”

 – David Erickson, VP of Online Marketing, Karwoski & Courage

 Review General Campaign Performance

 Other areas to look at when reviewing your campaign’s performance include impressions, click-through rate, average cost per click, and your average conversion rate.
 Each of these key performance indicators aligns with different elements of your ad, from your ad copy to your offer or call to action (CTA).

 Here are the main metrics to consider when looking at your Google Ad performance: